qouteall/qouteall-blog/Cognitive-biases.md

 Having safety measures make people feel safer and take more risks.

-For example, drivers may drive faster when safety belt is on, and cyclists ride faster when wearing helmet.
+For example, drivers may drive faster when safety belt is on, and cyclists may ride faster when wearing helmet.

 People tend to be overconfident in familiar situations, but that's where accidents likely to occur: